uwcartlab/webmapping/Chapter12/readme.md

 The final required components of your D3 laboratory assignment are linked highlighting and dynamic labels, both components of the _retrieve_ interaction operator. _**Highlighting**_ is visual feedback provided across views when selecting or "brushing" elements of the visualization. **_Linking_** is the coupling of any interaction operator performed on one view to feedback given in all views.
 Linking is a distinguising feature of coordinated visualizations that allows the user to easily compare data across different types of visualizations.

-_**Dynamic labels**_, or popups as discussed in Week 5 for the Leaflet lab, are brief labels with critical information about the selected feature that follow the cursor.
+_**Dynamic labels**_, or popups as discussed in Chapter 6 for the Leaflet lab, are brief labels with critical information about the selected feature that follow the cursor.
 We will tackle adding these in the third section of this lesson.
 You may choose to implement other forms of the _retrieve_ operator as well, such as an information window or panel.

 In order to highlight the enumeration units on our map and the bars in our bar chart, we need two separate functions: a `highlight()` function that changes the style of the linked features and a `dehighlight()` function that returns the elements to their original style.
 In the examples below, the highlighting strategy we implement is to add a blue stroke to each feature.
 You should choose the highlighting strategy based on lecture that is most appropriate for your design.